JaykeBird/PropertyBuilder/README.md

 An about page that displays the credits and links to websites (like to here).

+### More Help

+For more information about how to use this tool directly, please refer to the [HELP_INFO.md](https://github.com/JaykeBird/PropertyBuilder/blob/main/HELP_INFO.md) file in this repository.

 ### Usage tip: Add as an External Tool in Visual Studio

 I've found it useful to add this tool as an External Tool in Visual Studio, so that you can quickly access it from the Tools menu.
 To get it set up for yourself, you can follow these steps: